How to End an Emotionally Abusive Relationship

 - Creating a code word with a trusted friend or family member that you can use to signal that you need help

-- Making a plan for how to communicate with your partner if you decide to end the relationship (such as doing it in a public place or having a friend present)
+- Make a plan for how to communicate with your partner if you decide to end the relationship (such as doing it in a public place or having a friend present)

 Consider seeking professional help